 In Blindshot, the hero (and a reluctant one at that) would appear to be Tom “Brooder” Doran, Deputy Chief of Police.
 The chief villain without a doubt is Jeffrey Lennox, a bully of a man who drinks and shoots deer from inside his pick-up truck (and on private property) and has no respect for the likes of the Carignans.
 The action takes place almost exclusively in Beaufort and Mr. Coupal introduces many recognizable small-town characters into the narrative.
 He uses time-shifting techniques to dramatic effect, and the dialogues, while full of F-bombs (uttered mainly by Lennox) is crisp and non-intrusive to the flow of the story.
 The climax of the book takes place in Valhalla as both hero, warriors and villains meet.

 When a respected publisher like Linda Leith Publishing labels a book as a “thriller” I had high expectations.
-I have reviewed several of their recent titles and have always been impressed by their high level of exceptional literary content.
+I have reviewed several of their recent titles and have always been impressed by their exceptional literary content.
 If you enjoy good mystery-thrillers, then Blindshot should be on your radar.

 I am adding Blindshot to the 2020 longlist in the “Best First Book” category for “The Very Best!”
 Book Award.

 EDIT: Blindshot has been awarded GOLD in the “Best First Book” for 2020.